Slip lane: Pedestrians

+The transport standard for the Design of Roads and Streets in New South Wales, Australia recommend against installing new slip lanes at intersections with "high place function and high pedestrian activity".
+If determined necessary to install, installations must prioritise pedestrian safety by installing a raised crossing.

 The organisation Strong Towns argues that slip lanes exist only to prioritise the speed of motor traffic, and it calls for the removal of slip lanes on local streets.

+Safety

+According to the US Federal Highway Administration, "slip lanes are generally a negative facility from the pedestrian perspective due to the emphasis on easy and fast vehicle travel".
+The Global Street Design Guide states slip lanes are "provided at intersections of major urban roads to facilitate vehicle turn to the detriment of pedestrian safety".

 When poorly designed, slip lanes can be a dangerous design element.
 For reasons of urban design and pedestrian safety, many road-controlling authorities are actively removing them in urban and suburban settings.
 Slip lanes may need to be removed if considerations such as pedestrian safety grow to a point that they override the desire to facilitate free passage for drivers.
-"Slip lanes reduce drivers’ awareness of crossing pedestrians because they are led to focus on the traffic stream into which they are merging, and also impair visibility of the traffic stream because of the angle of approach."
-As well, "[s]lip lanes also greatly increase crossing complexity for pedestrians and cyclists, by increasing total crossing distance, requiring judgement about crossing fast-moving traffic without the benefit of a traffic signal."
-To minimise risks of collision, slip lanes can be shaped to enter the traffic flow at an angle higher than the 45 degrees that is shown in the sketch.
+Slip lanes reduce drivers’ awareness of crossing pedestrians because they are led to focus on the traffic stream into which they are merging, and also impair visibility of the traffic stream because of the angle of approach.
+They also greatly increase crossing complexity for pedestrians and cyclists, by increasing total crossing distance, requiring judgement about crossing fast-moving traffic without the benefit of a traffic signal.
+To minimise risks of collision, slip lanes can be shaped to enter the traffic flow at an angle higher than 45 degrees.
 Such lanes are called high-entry angle slip lanes.